finteger/finteger.github.io/learning/user-input.md

 but doesn't allow users to highlight or copy the text.
 `SelectableText` displays a string of _user-selectable_ text.

-{% render docs/code-and-image.md,
-image:"fwe/user-input/SelectableText.gif",
-caption: "This figure shows a cursor highlighting a portion of a string of text."
-alt: 'A GIF of a cursor highlighting two lines of text from a paragraph.' code:"
 ```dart
 @override
 Widget build(BuildContext context) {